 Contrasting majestic mountain landscapes, grass-clad hills and deep valleys characterize the Park.
 Rare finds of yellowwood and cedar trees, five metre high cycads and tree ferns, are some of the plant species found here.
 All the large game species from elephant and rhino to the big cats as well as an amazing variety of birds including what’s probably the largest colony of endangered Cape vultures (more than 800 breeding pairs) in the world, have settled here.

-Marataba is a 23,000 hectare section within the Marakele National Park.
-Marataba is just 4 hours drive from Johannesburg O.R Tambo airport and rests at the foothills of the Waterberg Mountains, an UNESCO Biosphere Reserve and is situated in a Malaria FREE area.
+The reserve is a 23,000 hectare section within the Marakele National Park and it just 4 hours drive from Johannesburg O.R Tambo airport and rests at the foothills of the Waterberg Mountains, an UNESCO Biosphere Reserve and is situated in a Malaria FREE area.

-LEO Africa collaborates in conjunction with the Marataba Park Manager and veterinary, who has many years of experience in the field.
+LEO Africa collaborates in conjunction with the Park Manager and veterinary.
 Each month, we set goals that need to be achieved according to the period of the year and priorities.
 The work that LEO Africa conducts together with our volunteers, allows the reserve maintenance team to focus on different tasks, having more time to dedicate to higher priorities.,

 Reserve management in South Africa is a complex and evolving subject.
 It involves everything from ecology to road maintenance, from species reintroduction to alien plant removal.
 It also includes more difficult and emotionally-charged issues such as animal relocation.
 One of LEO's goals is to expose volunteers to the complicated subject of conservation in the 21st century.